mauroservienti/milestone.github.io/_posts/tales-of-a-reservation.md

 ## Conclusion

 The mentioned samples are an excellent demonstration of the "commands never fail" design approach.
-The idea is to move from invariants, or what I prefer to call a denial approach, to a more Italian-style approach where rules are meant to be bend.
+The idea is to move from invariants, or what I prefer to call a denial approach, to a more Italian-style approach where rules are meant to bend.
 Trust me; I know what I'm talking about.
 The only way to guarantee an invariant is to use transactions; there are scenarios in which using transactions is perfectly legit.
 However, if we cannot use transactions, it's preferable to move away from invariants and approach business use cases with a mindset that thinks compensating actions rather than rigid walls.

 ---